Our glycolic acid treatments

 Why and how to perform a glycolic acid peel?

-When we speak of a peel, we mean a chemical exfoliation based on fruit acids.
-The most common peel is the glycolic acid peel.
+When we speak of a peel, we mean a chemical exfoliation based on fruit acids, the most common peel being the glycolic acid peel.
 A glycolic acid peel exfoliates dead skin cells to promote cell regeneration, resulting in clearer, smoother, more even-toned skin.

 What's the difference between glycolic acid and salicylic acid?

 Glycolic acid (AHA) exfoliates the skin's surface and is ideal for radiance and blemishes.
-Salicylic acid (BHA) penetrates pores to treat imperfections and excess sebum.
+Salicylic acid (BHA), on the other hand, penetrates pores to treat imperfections and excess sebum.
 The two can be combined for a purifying, radiance-enhancing effect.
-Find out all our advice on salicylic acid in our article dedicated to this powerful anti-imperfection active ingredient
+Read all our advice on salicylic acid in our article dedicated to this powerful anti-imperfection active ingredient